 Tourist Information Office

-The information desk at Zamami’s Tourist Information Office is available for everyone to learn what they can do in the local area.
+The information desk at Zamami’s Tourist Information Office is available for everyone to learn what they can do in the local area, from water sports and marine activities to visiting our famous observation decks that offer views of the island.
 Whether you need maps to get around, details of operating hours and opening times for attractions or just get some ideas of where to eat, the friendly staff are at your disposal.

 There’s even information available if you’re looking to splash the cash and go shopping.
 We may be a small island, but we’ve got some amazing souvenirs and gifts on sale for visitors to take home for loved ones.
 For more specialized purchases, ask the staff about the shopping opportunities across the island.